apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/3_query.md

 ##### Example

     SELECT uid, msg AS msgs
-    FROM GleambookMessages message
+    FROM GleambookMessages gbm
-    GROUP BY message.authorId AS uid GROUP AS msgs(message AS msg);
+    GROUP BY gbm.authorId AS uid
+    GROUP AS g(gbm as msg);

 This variant of the query exploits a bit of SQL-style "syntactic sugar" that SQL++ offers to shorten some user queries.
 In particular, in the `SELECT` list, the reference to the `GROUP` variable field `msg` -- because it references a field of the group variable -- is allowed but is "pluralized".
 As a result, the `msg` reference in the `SELECT` list is